 Serbia’s history of invention is as proud as it is long.
-Millennials have embraced Serbian icon Nikola Tesla as something of a lost hero, an unorthodox genius who was mistreated by ‘the man’ at every turn, but Nicky T is just the tip of this particular iceberg.
+Millennials have embraced Serbian icon Nikola Tesla as something of a lost hero, an unorthodox genius who was mistreated by ‘the man’ at every turn, but he is just the tip of this particular iceberg.
 The sons and daughters of Serbia have been responsible for a plethora of inventions, from the everyday to the mythical.

-‘Vampire’ is a word that originates from the 1718 Treaty of Passarowitz, where it was observed that locals had begun the peculiar practice of ‘killing vampires’.
+Vampire is a word that originates from the 1718 Treaty of Passarowitz, where it was observed that locals had begun the peculiar practice of ‘killing vampires’.
 The craze of the fanged fancies spread fast, although the stories of Sava Savanović and Petar Blagojević have largely been forgotten in the near 300 years since.

 The average reader may not be familiar with Milankovitch Cycles, but you’ll be hard-pressed to find a soul who isn’t at the very least aware of the term ‘climate change’ in the modern world.
 The cycles are named after their creator, Serbian mathematician and climatologist Milutin Milanković.
 It took him four bottles of wine, but the Croatia-born scientist came with a problem of cosmic significance to solve: deciphering whether or not climate had a predictable order.

-Milanković painstakingly slogged through 650,000 years worth of data before arriving at conclusions which formed the basis of the cycles named after him.
+Milanković painstakingly slogged through 650,000 years worth of data before arriving at conclusions that formed the basis of the cycles named after him.
 The cycles describe the effect of the changes in Earth’s movement on the planet’s climate.
 Milanković also found time to write a wildly romantic sci-fi novel about a time-travelling man witnessing the development of science.

 Nikola Tesla is rightly considered the grandaddy of Serbian inventors, and it is no stretch to say that this article could be titled ’11 Amazing Things Nikola Tesla Gave The World’.
 Some of the spotlight must be shone on the other great minds of Serbian history however, so just a few of Tesla’s inventions will be featured here.
 Rest assured, there is a lot more where this comes from.